dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 ## Fix for Dell breakless PS2 keyboard keys

+For those with issues surrounding key presses not releasing(ie. pressing infinitely), you'll want to enable VoodooPS2's Dell profile.

 First of all, you need to find the path to your ACPI keyboard object in the Device Manager:

 ```